Rapeti-Saikumar1999/TO-DO-LIST/README.md

-# PROJECT_NAME: TO-DO-LIST
+# Project_name: TO-DO-LIST
-# SKILLS REQUIRED TO BUILD THIS PROJECT IS HTML,CSS,JS
+Skills required to build this project is HTML,CSS,JS.